Ethical movement: Organizational model

-Functionally, the Ethical Societies were organized in a similar manner to churches or synagogues and are headed by "leaders" as clergy.
+Functionally, the Ethical Societies are organized in a similar manner to churches or synagogues and are headed by "leaders" as clergy.
 Their founders had suspected this would be a successful model for spreading secular morality.
 As a result, an Ethical Society typically would have Sunday morning meetings, offer moral instruction for children and teens, and do charitable work and social action.
 They may offer a variety of educational and other programs.
 They conduct weddings, commitment ceremonies, baby namings, and memorial services.